dgkim5360/xroot-status/README.rst

 1. Clone it,
 2. Sudo make clean install
-3. Use $(DESTDIR)$(PREFIX)/bin/xroot-status for whatever you want.
+3. Use it!
-   In my case I need this program for my laptop (Lenovo Ideapad 500S-14ISK) running Arch Linux + dwm.
+   In my case I need this program for my laptop running dwm.

 License
 -------

-Please see the COPYING file.
+Please see the ``COPYING`` file.